yaricom/english-article-correction/README.md

 ## Conclusions

-As result of conducted experiments and analysis, several main findings can be stated:
+As result of conducted experiments and analysis, several main findings can be released:
 1. The provided data corpora have a small number of samples which excludes building of advanced predictive models based on neural network methods.
 2. The best predictive performance was achieved with ensemble classifiers based on decision trees architecture.